rubenwardy/minetest_modding_book/_en/map/lvm.md

 end
 ```

-It is recommended that you find out and store the content IDs of nodes types
+It is recommended that you find and store the content IDs of nodes types
-using load time, as the IDs of a node type will never change.
+at load time, because the IDs of a node type will never change.
 Make sure to store
-the IDs in a local for performance reasons.
+the IDs in a local variable for performance reasons.

-Nodes in an LVM data are stored in reverse co-ordinate order, so you should
+Nodes in an LVM data array are stored in reverse co-ordinate order, so you should
-always iterate in the order of `z, y, x` like so:
+always iterate in the order `z, y, x`.
+For example:

 ```lua
 for z = min.z, max.z do